historical-theology/stthomas/faith-reason-revelation/syllabus-ct-summer2023.md

 By the end of the semester:

-1. You will explain the reasonableness of the Christian worldview in terms of human rationality and freedom.
+1. You will be able to explain the reasonableness of the Christian worldview in terms of human rationality and freedom.
 2. You will be able to define central Christian principles of faith, nature, grace, creation, and sin.
-3. You will explain the historical veracity of the Gospel accounts through a thorough analysis of issues of dating, genre, authorship, and external and internal witnesses.
+3. You will be able to explain the historical veracity of the Gospel accounts through a thorough analysis of issues of dating, genre, authorship, and external and internal witnesses.
-4. You will articulate the notion of Christian revelation, as well as modern objections.
+4. You will know how to articulate the notion of Christian revelation, as well as modern objections.

 I, Dr. Stephan, will consider anything short of this to be a failure—most likely mine, but possibly yours.
 This must be a team effort.